Campaign of the Month: October 2017

 Why did he do it?
 Why did he hate the Moslems?
 He seethed when they conquered his family’s lands after the Disaster of Alarcos.
 Or he watched as they raped and butchered his wife and children before his eyes.
-Perhaps he simply sat and listened when his father told him to hate them.
+Perhaps he simply sat and listened at his grandfather’s knee when the old man told him to hate them.
 He no longer speaks of the reason.
 Maybe he no longer remembers.
-It was all so long ago.
+It was so long ago.

 He fought in a crusade called by a terrified pontiff.
 The battle was glorious.
 It slit the throat of the Almohads.
 The Reconquista would carve Cordova, Jaén, and Seville from the caliphate’s rotting carcass within twoscore years.
 Nearly all of Iberia would be Christian again before the thirteenth century was out.

 The victory was not without cost.
 A stray arrow pierced his leg.
-Or a felled horse crushed his flank.
-Or a Moor’s scimitar split his gut.
-It was all so long ago.
-He lay in the dust gasping for water when the victorious army quit the field, his throat as dry as as the rust-red mountains beneath Andalusia’s setting sun.
+A felled horse crushed his flank.
+A Moor’s scimitar split his gut.
+Perhaps he does not remember the injury.
+It was so long ago.
+He lay in the dust gasping for water when the victorious army quit the field, his throat as dry as the rust-red mountains beneath Andalusia’s setting sun.
 Content to have given his life in Christ’s service, the dying crusader made peace with God and waited for death.

 Death found him first.